davidbau/quick-netdissect/README.md

-  --model MODEL         constructor for the model to test --pthfile PTHFILE     filename of .pth file for the model --outdir OUTDIR       directory for dissection output --broden BRODEN       filename of Broden dataset --layers LAYERS [LAYERS ...]
+  --model MODEL         constructor for the model to test --pthfile PTHFILE     filename of .pth file for the model --outdir OUTDIR       directory for dissection output --layers LAYERS [LAYERS ...]
+                        space-separated list of layer names to dissect, in the form layername[:reportedname] --broden BRODEN       directory containing Broden dataset --download            downloads Broden dataset if needed --imgsize IMGSIZE     input image size to use --netname NETNAME     name for network in generated reports --meta META [META ...]
-                        list of layer names to dissect --netname NETNAME     name for network in generated reports --imgsize IMGSIZE     input image size to use --examples EXAMPLES   number of image examples per unit --size SIZE           dataset subset size to use --no-cuda             disables CUDA usage
+                        json files of metadata to add to report --examples EXAMPLES   number of image examples per unit --size SIZE           dataset subset size to use --batch_size BATCH_SIZE
+                        batch size for forward pass --num_workers NUM_WORKERS
+                        number of DataLoader workers --no-cuda             disables CUDA usage --perturbation PERTURBATION
-  --quiet               silences console output
+                        filename of perturbation attack to apply --add_scale_offset    offsets masks according to stride and padding --quiet               silences console output
 ```